dshanske/syndication-links/readme.txt

 * `syn_add_links( $urls, $post_ID )` - $urls is an array of retrieved links from $post_ID
 * `syn_links_display_defaults( $defaults )` - Filter the defaults for displaying Syndication Links

+= How do I contribute or file bug reports?

+Development and bug reports on this plugin is on Github at https://github.com/dshanske/syndication-links

 == Upgrade Notice ==

+= Version 4.0.0 =

+This version includes the ability to syndicate to external sites.
+This is disabled by default

 = Version 3.0.5 =